 Because of the continuous sultry heat and overwhelming humidity typically encountered along the lower coastal plains of the southern part of the island I chose to set up housekeeping above the mosquito zone somewhat absconded high among the cliffsides of the Blue Mountains, nearly a mile above the island's capitol city, Kingston, facing out over the Caribbean.

 One day a young girl living in the small village close to where I lived got hit by a car on the mountain road.
 The vehicle took off leaving her injured and unconscious laying facedown in the scrub brush of a muddy ditch alongside the weathered asphalt.
 The girl's parents, like most of the locals, were poor.
 Being poor they were not able to afford a regular doctor, so instead they opted for a less expensive, local solution.
-That solution included me, because I knew the parents, and another village member making a sling hammock suspended between two poles placed on our shoulders and carrying her slung front-to-back between us on what turned out to be an all day rugged journey high into the mountains of Jamaica.
+That solution included me, because I had found the young girl and knew the parents, and a village member because he knew the way among the mountain perilous trails and where we were going.
+We made a sling hammock suspended between two poles placed on our shoulders and carrying her slung front-to-back between us on what turned out to be an all day rugged journey high into the mountains of Jamaica.
 Our goal, to find a nearly hermit man of spells called an Obeah.

 Some things I recall seem as though they just happened, others are blurred and long lost.
 One thing I remember for sure about that night was, even though I helped carry an injured girl up perilous trails high into the mountains, because I was a white man, the Obeah would not let me enter his hut...and at first refused to have anything to do with me.
 I sat outside in the dark basically just poking the fire with a stick and watching the light flicker amongst the trees.
 As the night wore on something in the light off my eyes must have caught his attention because I felt him staring at me.
 Eventually he came over and tipped my chin up looking into my eyes glowing dimmly in the flame-lit darkness.
 Mimicking almost the exact same thing that happend to me as a ten year-old boy at Pendejo Cave with the Native American spritual elder, the Obeah squated down without changing or losing eye contact, peering at me with an astounding set of eyes that seemed to shine deeply from within with a mysterious, intense light of their own, and said, in his heavy Jamaican patois, "You have felt the breath of the Dark One."
 "Yes, once," I said, "many years ago," refering to an incident in the military when I literally felt the boney fingers of the Shadow of Death brush across my soul.
 "Why didn't he take you with him," the Obeah asked?
 "I don't know," I responded, shrugging my shoulders.
 Then the Obeah said: